MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/getprocesssample04-sample.md

 ---
 # GetProcessSample04 Sample

 This sample shows how to implement a cmdlet that retrieves the processes on the local computer.
-It generates a nonterminating error if an error occurs while retrieving a process.
+It generates a non-terminating error if an error occurs while retrieving a process.
 This cmdlet is a simplified version of the `Get-Process` cmdlet provided by Windows PowerShell 2.0.

-## How to build the sample using Visual Studio.
+## How to build the sample using Visual Studio

 1. With the Windows PowerShell 2.0 SDK installed, navigate to the GetProcessSample04 folder.
-The default location is C:\Program Files (x86)\Microsoft SDKs\Windows\v7.0\Samples\sysmgmt\WindowsPowerShell\csharp\GetProcessSample04.
+The default location is
+   `C:\Program Files (x86)\Microsoft SDKs\Windows\v7.0\Samples\sysmgmt\WindowsPowerShell\csharp\GetProcessSample04`.

-2. Double-click the icon for the solution (.sln) file.
+1. Double-click the icon for the solution (.sln) file.
 This opens the sample project in Visual Studio.

-3. In the **Build** menu, select **Build Solution**.

-    The library for the sample will be built in the default \bin or \bin\debug folders.
+1. In the **Build** menu, select **Build Solution** to build the library for the sample in the default `\bin` or `\bin\debug` folders.

 ### How to run the sample

 1. Create the following module folder:

-    `[user]/documents/windowspowershell/modules/GetProcessSample04`
+    `[user]\Documents\WindowsPowerShell\Modules\GetProcessSample04`

-2. Copy the sample assembly to the module folder.
+1. Copy the sample assembly to the module folder.

-3. Start Windows PowerShell.
+1. Start Windows PowerShell.

-4. Run the following command to load the assembly into Windows PowerShell:
+1. Run the following command to load the assembly into Windows PowerShell:

-    `Import-module getprossessample04`
+    `Import-Module getprossessample04`

-5. Run the following command to run the cmdlet:
+1. Run the following command to run the cmdlet:

     `get-proc`